nontan-rh/proction/docs/introduction.md

 }
 ```

-In this example, the `innerProduct` function looks simple as in Answer X, while using an object pool as in Answer Y' and keeping buffer allocations to 0 in effect.
+In this example, `innerProduct` remains simple like Answer X, while using a pool like Answer Y' and effectively keeping steady-state allocations at 0.

 The following sections describe the core concepts and how they work.